NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

                    relation with the block number of the previous block. */ }

-            // (since the attribute catalog will never be empty, we do not
+            // (since the attribute catalog will never be empty(why?), we do not
-            //  need to handle that case)
+            //  need to handle the case of the linked list becoming empty i.e
+            //  every block gets released. this would have required us to update
+            //  the pointer to the head of the linked list )

             // call releaseBlock()
         }